cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 in a file that does not have disambiguating metadata.
 Here, it may help to have some distinguishing characteristics for the data itself.

-Tag 55799 is defined for this purpose.
-It does not impart any special semantics on the data item that it encloses; that is, the semantics of a data item tagged with tag 55799 is exactly identical to the semantics of the data item itself.
+Tag number 55799 is defined for this purpose.
+It does not impart any special semantics on the data item that it encloses; that is, the semantics of a data item enclosed in tag number 55799 is exactly identical to the semantics of the data item itself.

-The serialization of this tag is 0xd9d9f7, which does not appear to be in use as a distinguishing mark for any frequently used file types.
+The serialization of this tag's head is 0xd9d9f7, which does not appear to be in use as a distinguishing mark for any frequently used file types.
 In particular, 0xd9d9f7 is not a valid start of a Unicode text in any Unicode encoding if it is followed by a valid CBOR data item.